OSC/ondemand/README.md

 This environment variable describes the desktop to load (e.g., `gnome`, `mate`, ...).
 It will run the corresponding script that can be found in [template/desktops](template/desktops).

+By default the Mate desktop is used when a Desktop session is launched.

 ## Contributing